Weighted Fairness Notions for Indivisible Items Revisited: Fairness Up to One Item

+The difference on the left-hand side, when non-negative, corresponds to the \emph{weighted envy} of $i$ towards $j$.
+The definition requires this quantity to be upper-bounded by the value of at most one item in $j$'s bundle, scaled by a weighted average of $1/w_i$ and $1/w_j$. \end{definition}

 \wefxy generalizes and interpolates between several previously studied notions.
 In particular, WEF$(0,0)$ is the same as weighted envy-freeness, WEF$(1,0)$ is equivalent to the notion WEF1 proposed by \citet{ChakrabortyIgSu20}, and WEF$(1,1)$ corresponds to what these authors called ``transfer weighted envy-freeness up to one item''.
-The WWEF1 condition of \citet{ChakrabortyIgSu20} is strictly weaker than WEF$(x,1-x)$ for every $x\in[0,1]$; see Appendix \ref{app:wwef1}.
+(This is also why we chose to allow any $x,y\in [0,1]$ rather than impose the condition $x+y \le 1$.)
+Chakraborty et al.~defined the \emph{weak WEF1 (WWEF1)} condition as follows: for each pair $i,j$ of agents, $i$ does not envy $j$ after either (i) at most one item is removed from $A_j$, or (ii) at most one item from $A_j$ is copied over to $A_i$.
+(Note that (i) corresponds to the WEF$(1,0)$ condition and (ii) to the WEF$(0,1)$ condition.)
+The following two theorems show that, for every $x\in[0,1]$, WWEF1 is a strictly weaker condition than WEF$(x,1-x)$.

+\begin{theorem} WWEF1 is equivalent to the following condition: for every pair of agents $i,j$, there exists some $x_{i,j} \in [0,1]$ such that the condition for WEF$(x_{i,j},1-x_{i,j})$ is satisfied for that pair. \end{theorem} \begin{proof} One direction is obvious: in a WWEF1 allocation, by definition, for every pair $i,j$, the allocation is either WEF$(1,0)$ or WEF$(0,1)$, so it satisfies the condition for some $x_{i,j}\in\{0,1\}$.